 Caring for our city’s most vulnerable becomes especially critical in extreme weather conditions.
-Updates will be posted here when the extreme weather response is activated.
+Updates will be posted here when the winter extreme weather response is activated.

 During Cold Temperatures